High-Availibility for Postgres, based on Pacemaker and Corosync.

 the only requirements are:

-set to the node nameIf you are using PostgreSQL 12 and after, you don’t need this template file.
+standby_mode = onrecovery_target_timeline = 'latest'primary_conninfo with an application_name set to the node nameIf you are using PostgreSQL 12 and after, you don’t need this template file.
 Just set the

-parameter in the main configuration file.
+primary_conninfo parameter in the main configuration file.
 Note the

-parameter is already set to latest
+recovery_target_timeline parameter is already set to latest by default.

 Moreover, if you rely on Pacemaker to move an IP resource on the node hosting